 How do cookbooks speak?
 What stories do they tell—and whose?
 What do cookbooks reveal about power and how it operates?
 How do cookbooks communicate and construct gender?

 These are some of the questions my students and I have pondered lately in our course “Food and Gender in U.S. Popular Culture” at Brown University.
 For our first assignment, students analyzed how cookbooks prescribe and transgress conventional gender roles.
 A uniquely interdisciplinary field, food studies scholarship often employs various methods, but the close reading of cookbooks is one method that approaches universality.
-Perhaps that’s part of why I’ve written on them so often (like here, here, and here).

 I’m working with a thoughtful and engaged group of 20 mostly first- and second-year students.
 While most had read and used cookbooks for cooking, few had previously considered them as elements of popular culture, as valuable historical evidence, as prescriptive literature that shape notions of gender, or as sources in which the so-often-silenced voices of women and people of color can be heard.